carlospambo/carlospambo.github.io/index.markdown

 * model-driven engineering techniques
 * evolutionary computing

-In 2023 received an _MEng (Industrial Engineering)_, with a specialization in data science from the [Stellenbosch University](https://www.sun.ac.za/english) in Stellenbosch, South Africa. **An Evolutionary Algorithm for the Vehicle Routing Problem with Drones with Interceptions** was the research topic of this master, having graduated top of the class with distinction (**cum laude**).
+In 2023 received an _MEng (Industrial Engineering)_ from [Stellenbosch University](https://www.sun.ac.za/english) in Stellenbosch, South Africa.
+I graduated top of the class with distinction (**cum laude**).
+The degree had a specialization in data science.
+My thesis was titled: **An Evolutionary Algorithm for the Vehicle Routing Problem with Drones with Interceptions**.

 Before that, in 2019 I received a _Master of Business Administration (MBA)_ from [Regent Business School](https://regent.ac.za/) in Johannesburg, South Africa.
 May research topic was **Exploring the effects of mergers and acquisitions on employee job satisfaction: A case study of Reservations Request Inc., KwaZulu-Natal**.